senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

  ![This image shows the APEX/ORDS Workspace Created Page](./images/apex_create_workspace_step5.png "APEX/ORDS Workspace Created Page")

-## Task 2: Login to Newly Created APEX Workspace
+## Task 2: Configure SAML Sign-In in APEX

 To log in to Oracle APEX, you need a Workspace Name, username, and the password created for that Workspace.
 In this hands-on lab, you log in to your Oracle APEX Workspace.